The Car Connection Honda Accord Overview

 Key rival models include the Toyota Camry, Kia Optima, Hyundai Sonata, and Nissan Altima.

 The new Honda Accord

-Marking the Accord's 10th anniversary, the new 2018 shares little with its predecessors.
-It's more dramatic looking with a fastback-like shape.
-It looks larger, but it's not.
-The Accord is a little shorter than before.
-But a longer wheelbase provides a couple of inches more leg room in the rear and helps the trunk's volume increase by nearly a cubic foot over the outgoing model.
+The 10th generation Accord launched for 2018 shares little with its predecessors.
+The fastback-like shape appears larger, but it's a little shorter than before.
+A longer wheelbase provides a couple of inches more leg room in the rear and helps the trunk's volume increase by nearly a cubic foot over the outgoing model.